bfortuner/ml-glossary/docs/glossary.rst

 .. _glossary_null_accuracy:

 Null Accuracy
-  Baseline accuracy that can be acheived by always predicting the most frequent class ("B has the highest frequency, so lets guess B every time").
+  Baseline accuracy that can be achieved by always predicting the most frequent class ("B has the highest frequency, so lets guess B every time").

 .. _glossary_observation: